sailrish/shipit/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Credits
+1. [Matthew Cowan](https://github.com/mpcowan) for his work on integrating with the new [DHL XML-PI interface](https://ratingportal.dhl-usa.com/sites/XMLPI/).
-I learnt how to build a node module from Nick Desaulniers [here](http://nickdesaulniers.github.io/blog/2013/08/28/making-great-node-dot-js-modules-with-coffeescript/).
+2. [Nick Desaulniers](https://github.com/nickdesaulniers) for his [blog](http://nickdesaulniers.github.io/blog/2013/08/28/making-great-node-dot-js-modules-with-coffeescript) on how to build a node module.
 This article talks about everything you need to know - using grunt to set up test tasks, using mocha and chai for testing, and how to npm publish, etc.